 From Don Pedro, it's just a short paddle north up the Intracoastal Waterway or along the beach to another jewel of the Florida Park system, Stump Pass Beach State Park.
 Located on the southern tip of Manasota Key, this full-facility park has a hiking trail that traverses five natural communities, where an adventurous soul may catch a glimpse of the secretive Florida gopher tortoise.

 Birders strolling the shoreline can add a variety of waders and terns to their lists, or look up and spot a majestic frigate bird soaring above.
 Storms wash up fossilized shark teeth, and sunsets are spectacular, too.
-It's no surprise that this park ranks tenth in terms of Florida state park visitation.

 Another state park worth seeing in this chain of Gulf islands is Charlotte Harbor Preserve State Park.
 The park has no restrooms or picnic tables, but the 80 miles of pristine shoreline found within its borders has long been a favorite for kayak fishermen and birdwatchers.